 Champions: Aatrox, Draven, Fiora, Gangplank, Shen, and Yasuo

-- (2x) Gunslingers have a 50% chance to fire additional attacks at a random enemy after attacking
+- (2x) Gunslingers have a 50% chance to fire an additional shot at a random enemy after attacking

-- (4x) Gunslingers have a 50% chance to fire additional attacks at all other enemies in range after attacking
+- (4x) Gunslingers have a 50% chance to fire an additional shot at two random enemies after attacking

 The Gunslinger’s stack bonuses are wonderful, but having the individual units needed to get is problematic.
 Lucian, Graves, and Miss Fortune are great in their own right, but Tristana and Gangplank aren’t in the best place within the meta.